SumiSastri/react-redux-list-project/README.md

 ### To-Do-List Project Roadmap

 ##### Package set up
 create-react-app “name of project” npm install redux react-redux  --save
 Check in package j-son
 yarn start serve
 control alt i open console

+##### React-Redux Forms

+React-Redux Forms are a powerful combination of libraries to keep state in forms dynamic and controlled (virtually mimicking the functionality of HTML forms that holds state at all time).
+This project does not use HOCs from Redux-React forms, but I have included a note on package set up in case I want to refactor this project to include this set-up.

+Forms handle a high load of ui-changes.
+Some of these changes are immediate changes (synchronous) and some of them are based on event handlers being triggered (asynchronous).
+These synchronous and async changes are maintained and updated more deeply and dynamically in React-Redux forms.

+Ideally data should be stored server side in redux to increase stability of the app’s store, but it can also be run client side as a predictable state container for javascript.

+It can be stored project by project with a store wrapper as it is very light (2KB) including all dependencies, it makes the app and form handling fast and easy to install in legacy systems.

+For projects - [npm install redux react-redux] in your node package manager if you do not have it installed [npx create-react-app] to install the create the react app

+To install both dependencies into one project [npx create-react-app “name of project”][npm install redux react-redux --save] [redux-thunk -- save] or [yarn add redux react-redux redux-thunk]

+install react and redux chrome extentions and command/alt/i (mac) to see console for debugging connect redux chrome extension in store

 #### Files set up
 *  React-Component to render in main App (lister) several components possible